Ariti-87/get_next_line/docs/lesson.md

 ```
 - `size` : this represents the number of bytes to allocate.
 It specifies the amount of memory you want to request from the operating system.
 The malloc() function returns a void pointer (void *) that points to the beginning of the allocated memory block.

+It is important to check the return value of malloc() to ensure that the memory allocation was successful.
+If malloc() returns a NULL pointer, it indicates that the requested memory allocation failed.
+In such cases, you should handle the error appropriately.
+Also, it is essential to deallocate the memory block using the free() function when you no longer need it to avoid memory leaks.

 <br>
 <br>